 POST Principle 4 – Market Participants should identify settlement discrepancies and submit compensation claims in a timely manner

 Market Participants should establish procedures for detecting non-receipt of payments, late receipt of payments, incorrect amounts, duplicate payments and stray deliveries/receipts of Precious Metals/payments and for notifying appropriate parties of these occurrences.
 Escalation procedures should be in place for liaising with counterparties that fail to make deliveries/payments and more broadly for the resolution of any disputes.
 Escalation should also be aligned to the commercial risk resulting from fails and disputes.
-Market Participants that have failed to make a delivery/payment on a value date or have received a delivery/payment in error (e.g. stray, duplicate) should arrange for proper value to be applied or pay compensation costs in a timely manner.
+Market Participants that have failed to make a delivery/payment on a value date or have received a delivery/payment in error (e.g., stray, duplicate) should arrange for proper value to be applied or pay compensation costs in a timely manner.

 All instances of non-receipt of payment should be reported immediately to the counterparty’s operations and/or trading units.
 Market Participants should update their settlement exposure with the most recent projected cash flow movements.
 Market Participants may wish to consider a limited dealing relationship with counterparties that have a history of settlement problems and continue to fail on their payments.